Mixed-signal Integrated Circuits

 Digital-to-analog converters, on the other hand, translate data signals from the digital realm to the analog realm.
 They accept inputs in the form of binary data and convert them to their corresponding analog signal outputs.

 Mixed-signal integration plays a critical role in the making of essential components in FM tuners found in digital devices like media players with built-in digital amplifiers.
 With a basic analog-to-digital converter in a mixed-signal IC within the device, a sound wave, FM radio transmission, or any other analog signal can be digitized.

 Some of the challenges of mixed-signal integration include:

 - Analog inputs may receive noise from the quick-changing digital signals

 - Testing the functionality of mixed-signal ICs is often an expensive and complex undertaking and is usually a one-off task for implementation

 - The design of analog circuitry cannot be automated to the level of a fully digital circuit design, even in mixed-signal ICs

 - The design of these ICs requires high-level expertise since they are custom-made to offer very specific functionality

 The most common examples of mixed-signal integrated circuits are digital radio chips, signal converters, delta-sigma modulation converters, and error detection and correction chips.
-Other applications include LAN and WAN routers, software radio, cellular phones, the control logic of a DVD player.
+Other applications include wireless LAN and wireless WAN routers, software radio, cellular phones, and the control logic of a DVD player.